 - Eliminate wordiness as much as possible.

-- Keep your script at a reading level no higher than middle or high school.
+- Keep your video script at a reading level no higher than middle or high school.

 - Opt for unique language rather than clichés.